At a Glance: Best AR-15 Lube

 Umbrella Corporation Unicorn Lube is a purely synthetic oil that advertises as an excellent moisture barrier and rust protectant, and I have to admit it does bond well with the metal and stays there for a long time, even if you plan on using it in automatic weapons it will not burn off that easily.
 Now, just like any other oil on the market, it does perform well in conditions of high heat and humidity, but it also protects your rifle in case you are using corrosive ammo, so a huge plus for that.
 Comes in a small 2 oz bottle, but included in the package is a 0.5 oz jar of grease as an added bonus, which you can use not just for your other small firearms, but also ball bearings, shafts, gears and for whatever else is making those annoying squeaky sounds.
 The bottle includes a precision needle tip in case you need to lube hard to reach places.

-It’s a rather good lubricating oil, that will most definitely stick to your guns and protect them from corrosion and wear and tear equally well.
+This is one of the Best AR-15 lubricating oils, that will most definitely stick to your guns and protect them from corrosion and wear and tear equally well.

 - Precision needle makes it easy to apply